-- The student must write the proposal and prepare for the exam. - The Supervisor may not require a student to perform experiments during the four week preparation period. - At the end of the Pre-reclassification/qualification exam, the student, Supervisor, and Supervisory Committee must schedule the date and time of the exam in May. - The student and Supervisor must select and invite the External Examiner to the exam they have scheduled. - The student and Supervisor must schedule the room for the exam at the date/time established. - The student must notify the Student Services Assistant and Graduate Administrator of the date, time, room, External Examiner, and Supervisory Committee Members who will be in attendance at the exam.
+- The student must write the proposal and prepare for the exam. - The Supervisor may not require a student to perform experiments during the four-week preparation period. - At the end of the pre-reclassification/pre-qualification meeting, the student, Supervisor, and Supervisory Committee must schedule the date and time of the exam in May. - The student and Supervisor must select and invite the External Examiner to the exam they have scheduled. - The student and Supervisor must schedule the room for the exam at the date/time established. - The student must notify the Graduate Program Coordinator and Graduate Administrator of the date, time, room, External Examiner, and Supervisory Committee Members who will be in attendance at the exam.
 Due by April 1 (Sept.
-1). - The Student Services Assistant will schedule the Exam Committee member and the Chair (Executive Committee member) in the time slot provided by each student.

-- The student must distribute the proposal to the reclassification/qualification exam committee on May 1 (Oct.
-1) or one week earlier than the exam, if the exam is scheduled within the first week of May (Oct.). - The student must bring the voting ballots to the exam for all committee members, along with a single copy of the proposal.
+1). - The Graduate Program Coordinator will schedule the Exam Committee member and the Chair (Executive Committee member) in the time slot provided by each student. - The student must distribute the proposal to the reclassification/qualification exam Committee on May 1 (Oct.
+1) or one week earlier than the exam, if the exam is scheduled within the first week of May (Oct.). - The student must bring the voting ballots to the exam for all Committee members, along with a single copy of the proposal.